autohandle/CarNDPathPlanningProject/XREADME.md

 }
 ```

-The lane is selected if there is nothing in front or if there are vehicles in front that all of the vehicles are going at least 20% faster.
-Then the selected lanes are [checked for safety](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1328-L1338), `isLaneSafe`, by comparing the spline path of each of the other vehicles, in that lane, with the spline path of the driven vehicle.
+A lane is selected if
+  * that lane has nothing in front of the driven vehicle or
+  * if the lane does have vehicles, then all of the vehicles in that lane are going at least 20% faster.

+Then the `fasterLanes` are [checked for safety](https://github.com/autohandle/CarNDPathPlanningProject/blob/185858841082cf7cd50254066f7de2d6fc3352e8/src/main.cpp#L1328-L1338).
+As discussed in collision, `isLaneSafe` compares the spline path of the other vehicles, in that lane, with the spline path of the driven vehicle.
+If the spline paths are too close, that lane is ignored.

 ``` C++
 const vector<bool> isLaneSafe(const double theVehicleS, const double theVehicleSVelocity, const double theVehicleSize, const double theStartTime, const double theEndTime, const double theDeltaTime, const vector<vector<double>> theSensed) {